jaredpalmer/tsdx/templates/basic/README.md

-# TSDX User Guide
+# DTS User Guide

 Congrats!
-You just saved yourself hours of work by bootstrapping this project with TSDX.
+You just saved yourself hours of work by bootstrapping this project with DTS.
 Let’s get you oriented with what’s here and how to use it.

-> This TSDX setup is meant for developing libraries (not apps!) that can be published to NPM.
+> This DTS setup is meant for developing libraries (not apps!) that can be published to NPM.
 If you’re looking to build a Node app, you could use `ts-node-dev`, plain `ts-node`, or simple `tsc`.

 > If you’re new to TypeScript, checkout [this handy cheatsheet](https://devhints.io/typescript)

 ## Commands

-TSDX scaffolds your new library inside `/src`.
+DTS scaffolds your new library inside `/src`.

-To run TSDX, use:
+To run DTS, use:

 ```bash
 npm start # or yarn start